-Track Reconstruction with Cosmics-with-Michel Graphs
+Reconstruction on Cosmics-with-Michel Graphs

 In the following, the results from performing track reconstruction on the cosmics-with-Michel data sample are presented.
-These samples carry significance because these are the kinds of graphs the cosmic muon trigger is supposed to select for alignment.
+These samples carry significance, because these are the kinds of graphs the cosmic muon trigger is supposed to select for alignment.